thecollectiveconsulting/OllieBot/README.md

   1. **Serviceplan Name**: the name of the serviceplan
   2. **Key Vault Name**: the name of the keyvault, where we will store the secrets
   3. **Bot Name**: The name of the bot.
-  4. **Msa App Id**: The application (client) ID of the app registration that you created before
+  4. **Msa App Id**: The application (client) ID of the first app registration that you created before
-  5. **Msa App Secret**: The client secret of the app registration that you created before
+  5. **Msa App Secret**: The client secret of the first app registration that you created before

 > To create the App Service, we use the name of the Bot.
 So the name of the Bot must be available.